Demiurge: Plotinus' Against the Gnostics

-Gnostic schools of thought attributed falsehood or evil to the concept of the Demiurge or creator, though in some Gnostic traditions the creator is from a fallen, ignorant, or lesser—rather than evil—perspective, such as that of Valentinius.
+Gnostic schools of thought attributed falsehood or evil to the concept of the Demiurge or creator, though in some Gnostic traditions, such as that of Valentinius, the creator's position is fallen, ignorant, or inferior, rather than evil.
 The Neoplatonic philosopher Plotinus addressed within his works the Gnostics' conception of the Demiurge, which he saw as un-Hellenic and blasphemous to the Demiurge or creator of Plato.
 Plotinus, along with his teacher Ammonius Saccas, was the founder of Neoplatonism.
 In the ninth tractate of the second of his Enneads, Plotinus criticizes his opponents for their appropriation of ideas from Plato:

 From Plato come their punishments, their rivers of the underworld and the changing from body to body; as for the plurality they assert in the Intellectual Realm—the Authentic Existent, the Intellectual-Principle, the Second Creator and the Soul—all this is taken over from the Timaeus.